Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: An Important Optimization Problem in Quantum Key Distribution

 \subsection{Calculations of Gradient and Hessian}

-Note that without loss of generality, we again only consider the real vector space of symmetric matrices.
-The case of Hermitian matrices can be handled within the general Jordan algebraic scheme (see e.g. \cite{fayzhou19longstep}).
+Note that without loss of generality, we again only consider the real vector space of $n\times n$ symmetric matrices, i.e., $\mathbb{E} = \mathbb{S}^n$.
+The case of Hermitian matrices can be handled within the general Jordan algebraic scheme without much difficulty (see e.g. \cite{fayzhou19longstep}).
+Now let